mlochbaum/BQN/README.md

 The special values `𝕨` and `𝕩`, which stand for arguments, and `𝕗` and `𝕘`, which stand for operands, are available inside curly braces.
 Like ordinary names, the lowercase forms indicate values and the uppercase forms `𝕎𝕏𝔽𝔾` indicate functions.
 The type (including syntactic class) of the result is determined by its contents: a composition contains `𝕘`, a modifier contains `𝕗` but not `𝕘`, and a function contains neither.

 A modifier or composition can be evaluated twice: once when passed operands and again when the resulting function is passed arguments.
 If it contains `𝕨` or `𝕩`, the first evaluation simply remembers the operands, and the contents will be executed only on the second evaluation, when the arguments are available.
 If it doesn't contain these, then the contents are executed on the first evaluation and the result is treated as a function.

+## Data types

+BQN will support the following fundamental types:
+- Numbers (complex with 64-bit float precision)
+- Characters (Unicode code points)
+- Arrays
+- Sets
+- Dictionaries
+- Function
+- Modifier
+- Composition

+All of the above types are immutable.
+Other types may be added in the future, such as symbols and namespaces.